 Bixby: What can it do?

-Bixby is available in English and Korean languages.
-And so far it has had a slightly different approach to voice requests to say Amazon (shopping); Google (search), Apple (music) and Microsoft (office).
+Bixby is available in English and Korean languages, and so far it has a slightly different approach to voice requests than, say, Amazon (shopping), Google (search), Apple (music) and Microsoft (office).

 Bixby: What devices is it built into?

+Bixby can be sideloaded onto other Samsung Galaxy phones running Android Nougat or later via the Bixby APK.
 These phones include the Samsung Galaxy S7 and S7 Edge, the Samsung Galaxy S6 and S6 Edge, and on the mid-range front, the Galaxy J3, J5, J7 and J7+.
 Last year's Samsung Galaxy Tab 8.0 tablet can also get in on the Bixby action.

 Read next: Living with Samsung's The Frame TV

-It's also worth noting that if you have Bixby running on multiple devices â say a phone and a TV â the voice assistant will run on the device closest to you.
+It's also worth noting that if you have Bixby running on multiple devices â say a phone and a TV â the voice assistant will respond on the device closest to you.

 Bixby: The Samsung smart home